IST356M001SP25/assignment-02-Joshelman29/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+I this assignment, we learnt how to parse raw text file data into json object.
+First we created three methods parse_packaging, cal_total_units and get_unit in packaging.py file.
+The parse_pcakaging method takes text input and splits the input based on '/' separator results a dictionary.
+The calc_total_units takes a dictionary and multiplies all the items in the dictionary.
+The get units prints the name of first item in the dictionary.
+We called all three methods in the package.py file where we read a text file containing our text lines.
+This program reads each line from packaging.txt file and calculates each package in a dictionary. finally this dictionary is added in a list and this list is parsed into json object.
+The code used in this assigment sounds logically advance and quite hard to grasp.